apache/pulsar/site2/docs/cookbooks-partitioned.md

 ## Publishing to partitioned topics

-When publishing to partitioned topics, the only difference from non-partitioned topics is that you need to specify a [routing mode](getting-started-concepts-and-architecture.md#routing-modes) when you create a new {% popover producer %}.
+When publishing to partitioned topics, the only difference from non-partitioned topics is that you need to specify a [routing mode](getting-started-concepts-and-architecture.md#routing-modes) when you create a new [producer](reference-terminology.md#producer).
 Examples for [Java](#java) are below.

 ### Java